Israfil Israfilov

-Israfil Israfilov (İsrafil İsrafilov; Исрафил Исрафилов), Israfil Muhammed bey (Israfił Muhamed bey, Muchamed Israfił-Bey), and Israfil Bey Israfilbeyli (1892, or 1893 — 1946) was Russian, Azerbaijani and Polish military officer, Standartenführer of the Waffen-SS.
+Israfil Israfilov (İsrafil İsrafilov; Исрафил Исрафилов), Israfil Muhammed bey (Israfił Muhamed bey, Muchamed Israfił-Bey), or in short Israfil-Bey (1892, or 1893 — 1946) was Russian, Azerbaijani and Polish military officer, Standartenführer of the Waffen-SS.

 Early life

 Israfil Israfilov was born on 5 July 1892, or 25 January 1893 in a village of Seyfəli in Elitsabethpol Uyezd.
 Graduated from Elisabethpol (Ganja) Men's Gymnasium (1912) and the Tiflis Military School (1914).

 Imperial Russian Army

 Israfil Israfilov entered military service with the rank of Junker on 13 September 1913.
 In 1914, he was promoted from Junker to Podporuchik on the exam, with enrollment in the infantry (1914).

 After graduating from a military school, he was placed at the disposal of the chief of staff of the Kazan Military District, where he was assigned to serve in the 96th infantry reserve battalion stationed in Simbirsk (now Ulyanovsk).
 In 1915, he was sent from this battalion to the active army on the Southwestern Front, where he served in the Minsk 54th Infantry Regiment of the 14th Infantry Division.
 Participated in the battles of 1915-1916 on the Southwestern front, from December 1916 on the Romanian front.
 On 21 April 1915, he was wounded in a battle in Volyn near the village of Bokiyma.
 On 3 May 1915 he was wounded again in a battle near the village of Tamanovichi and evacuated for treatment.
 Later he became Poruchik (1915), Stabs-kapitan (1916) and Captain (1917).
 In the autumn of 1917 he commanded a battalion in the Minsk 54th Infantry Regiment on the Romanian front.